-When giving relationship advice, I usually write about what to say or what to do or what not to say or do in a relationship.
-Or changing the way you think.
-This article has to do with a really simple but key ingredient to a happy romantic relationship: the necessity to LISTEN to your partner.
+When giving relationship advice, I usually write about what to say or what to do or what not to say or do in a relationship, or changing the way you communicate.
+This article has to do with a really simple but key ingredient to a happy, healthy romantic relationship: the necessity to LISTEN to your partner.

 You’re not going to forget your spouse’s name (and if you do, you’ve got some really big issues), but not listening properly can get couples into real relationship trouble.
 Here are some specific non-listening issues couples have: